 I went to college and found me a Southern boy with a SOUTHERN MAMA.
 Boy, did I start watching.
 She put the “Angel” in Angel Biscuits, not even needing to measure.
 Baking and not measuring.
 Can you imagine?
 That’s quite a talent.
 I had figured out how to roast beef…dark and savory on the outside, rare and tender on the inside.
 She didn’t know how to work THAT magic.
 Meantime, I learned about buttermilk, collards and bream fried in cornmeal (love cornmeal!).
 I stayed in Georgia and worked for a major airline.
 I kept watching.
 And listening.
 At parties.
 In cafeterias.
 At rural BBQ’s.
 I had quite a bit to learn.

-Anyway, fast forward to my late 20’s, back in Fort Lauderdale, and I fall in love and marry a Greek man!
+Anyway, fast forward to my late 20’s, back in Fort Lauderdale, and I fall in love and marry a Greek man.
 The first time we went to Greece my head was spinning.
 I was welcomed to walk into a restaurant kitchen and ask chefs “what’s that?” and “wait, wait!
 How did you do that?!”
 So many different vegetables, cheeses, fish and breads.
 It was fabulous!
-And what they can do with desserts is simply a Christmas miracle!!
-Every time we go I learn on the level of Epiphanies.
+And what they can do with desserts is simply a Christmas miracle.
+Every time we go to Greece I learn on the level of Epiphanies.

 So, that’s my story.
 Really condensed.
 And after all these years of family birthdays, cookouts, barbecues, Sunday dinners and holidays I want my family, my boy, my nieces and my friends to have these recipes.
 I want them to know THIS is what it’s all about.
 And it’s really easy.
 The essential ingredient?
 Time.
 That’s all.
 Just take your time.